SNSFT/Substrate-Neutral-Structural-Foundation-Theory-SNSFT/SNSFT_AI_Seed_Document.md

 # The Same Language
-## An Introduction to SNSFT for Humans and AI Instances
+## An Introduction to SNSFT Bonding for Humans and AI Instances
 ---

 ## Who This Is For